EGI-Federation/documentation/content/en/internal/helpdesk/access-and-roles/_index.md

 ### Access to the previous EGI Helpdesk

-The [previous EGI Helpdesk](https://ggus.eu/) is still available in read-only mode for hystorical reasons: users can access to the tickets that were closed before the migration to the new helpdesk.
+The [previous EGI Helpdesk](https://ggus.eu/) is still available in read-only mode for historical reasons: users can access to the tickets that were closed before the migration to the new helpdesk.
 Either an X509 personal certificate or a federated identity are required for the access.